Drug Test Detection Times: How Long Do Drugs Stay In Your System?

 Cocaine Detection Times:

-Cocaine is a highly addictive, illegal drug that is abused in two forms: crack cocaine (freebase cocaine) and powder cocaine.
-It’s difficult to estimate an exact timeframe that cocaine may be detectable in a person’s body due to the many factors that affect detection.
+It’s difficult to estimate an exact timeframe that cocaine may be detectable in a person’s body due to the many factors that affect detection, such as purity, physical characteristics, and drug use history.

-Drug tests may be able to screen for cocaine by:
+Drug tests may be able to screen for cocaine within:

 Crack Cocaine Detection Times: